jefflinse/clic/README.md

 Hello, World!
 ```

-Handyman can do a lot more than just call local commands.
+Handyman can do more than just execute local commands.
 See the complete list of [Command Types](#command-types) to learn more.

 ## Specification Format